 Funded by the Commonwealth of Massachusetts and awarded by Bay State College to Massachusetts residents.
 To qualify, you must enroll on a part-time basis (6-11 credits) and meet financial need and other eligibility requirements established by the Commonwealth.

 Students can access employment opportunities both on-and off-campus.
 There are several reasons to work while attending Bay State College.
 One advantage is you can minimize borrowing by earning money for your college expenses.
 Student employment also provides an excellent opportunity to obtain transferable job skills.

 Federal Work-Study is a form of financial aid for eligible students with financial need that provides part-time jobs to earn money to help pay education expenses.
 Awarded to students directly who demonstrate financial need and meet certain eligibility requirements.
 Since Federal Work-Study funding is limited, is important to file the FAFSA before the priority deadline if interested in obtaining Federal Work-Study.

 Veteran Benefits/Yellow Ribbon Program

 Bay State College is pleased to participate in the Yellow Ribbon GI Education Enhancement Program.
 Qualified Veterans and their dependents are eligible for Yellow Ribbon institutional matching funds from the College.
-Only Veteran entitled to the maximum benefit rate, as determined by service requirements, or their designated transferees may receive Yellow Ribbon funding.
+Only Veterans entitled to the maximum benefit rate, as determined by service requirements, or their designated transferees may receive Yellow Ribbon funding.
 To determine eligibility, contact a VA counselor or visit the VA website.

-If you decide to finance some of your educational expenses through loans, government sponsored student loans should be first on your list of options.
+If you decide to finance some of your educational expenses through loans, government-sponsored student loans should be first on your list of options.
 Their terms are generally are more favorable consumer loans or credit-based educational loans.
 Eligibility is determined by the Free Application for Federal Student Aid (FAFSA).

 Direct Federal Stafford Loans